Compressed Sensing with Upscaled Vector Approximate Message Passing: Stable implementation of CG-VAMP

-Thus we propose the following estimator of $\vAB^t$
+Thus we propose the following estimator of $\vAB^{t,i}$

-where instead of the true value of $\gamma_A^{t,i[t]}$ we used its estimated value $\tgam_A^{t,i[t]}$.
-The estimator \eqref{eq:v_ab_efficient} can be efficiently implemented in the body of CG and computed at each iteration at the additional cost of $O(M)$ given an estimate of $\gamma_A^{t,i[t]}$.
+where instead of the true values of $\gamma_A^{t,i}$, $v_w$ and $\vBA^t$ we used their estimated versions.
+The estimator \eqref{eq:v_ab_efficient} can be efficiently implemented in the body of CG and computed at each iteration at the additional cost of $O(M)$ provided an estimate of $\gamma_A^{t,i}$.